RezaRahemtola/Dibly/README.md

         "host": "With SendGrid it's generally smtp.sendgrid.net",
         "port": "Integer, with SendGrid it's generally 465" },
+    "email": {
+        "verifyEmail": {
+            "sender": "Sender for account verification emails (must match the one used for smtp)" },
+        "resetPassword": {
+            "sender": "Sender for reset password emails (must match the one used for smtp)" },
+        "contactForm": {
+            "sender": "Sender for contact form emails (must match the one used for contact API key)", "receiver": "The email on which you want to receive the contact form submissions" }
+    },
     "sendgridContactApiKey": "API Key provided by SendGrid & used to send contact emails (you can use the same that in smtp if you want)", "giphyApiKey": "API key given at https://developers.giphy.com/ and used to allow GIF in articles" }